 The ancient storytellers used story telling to convey lessons and meanings to those who listened.
 In ancient times, the masses were not educated and could not read, therefore the best mode of conveying any message is by story telling or parables.
 Neville Goddard spoke of how the Bible is a psychological drama.
 Today, let’s look at another example of this.

 We shall look at the Chinese folklore of the Monkey King in the story titled Journey To The West.
 In ancient China, the people knew that enlightened monks who attained Buddhahood came from India (west of China).
-Buddhism originated in India, and was spread to China.
+Buddhism originated from India, and was then spread to China by Indian monks.
+In AD 640, a Chinese monk named Xuanzang travelled across the mountains and deserts of Inner Asia to India to study and search for Buddhist scriptures.
+He returned to China 17 years later.
+This famous journey was then retold as an adventure in Journey To The West by the scholar Wu Chen En during the Mind Dynasty.
 The story tells of monk Xuanzang’s journey to India to retrieve buddhist sutras with his 3 disciples.
 The Goddess Of Mercy (Guanyin) of Heaven, bestowed upon Monk Xuanzang 3 disciples to protect him in his journey against demons who intent to obstruct him.
-His disciples were Sun Wukong (a monkey king), Zu Pajie (a pigman) and Sha or Sandy (a demon who was training himself to control his anger).
+His disciples were Sun Wukong (a monkey king), Zu Pajie (a pigman) and Sha or Sandy (a demon who was training himself to control his anger and release his past karma).

 Now if we dig a little deeper beneath the surface of the story, we can easily observe the symbology hiding behind the drama.
 The various traits of the human mind and emotional psyche are personified into characters in the book!
 Sun Wukong the mighty monkey king who has great powers, intelligence, magic and fighting skills is capable of great trickery to defeat his enemies.
 He is the personification of our MIND.
-According to the folklore, he was imprisoned under a rock by the Buddha for 500 years.
+The Buddhist always use the monkey as the symbol of the mind (hence the term “monkey mind”).
+According to the folklore, the Monkey King was imprisoned under a rock by the Buddha for 500 years before he freed himself and joined Xuanzang on the journey.
 Why?
 Because according to Buddhism, in order to attain enlightenment and let go of our dogmas, beliefs and thoughts and associated feelings and karma, we have to quiet the mind in meditation.
-Therefore, the monkey king (the mind) must be disciplined.
+Therefore, the monkey king (the mind) must be disciplined by one who is enlightened about the nature of the mind (the Buddha).

 Then we have Zhu Pajie, or Pigsy.
 He’s half pig and half man.
 According to legends, he was a deity in heaven who was lazy and lustful, and was sentenced to earth as punishment by the Gods to become a pigman.
 In Buddhism, in our journey to englightenment, we have to discipline our laziness, greed and lust.
 And lastly we have Sha or Sandy, an angry demon trying to repent.
+He was once in heaven but was punished by the gods and sent to earth as a demon-man because of his uncontrolled anger.
 We must always keep our emotions in check, especially our negative emotions in order to be able to meditate and attain our Buddhahood.
 Our anger is our demon, and so are all our negative emotions.
+The examples of Pigsy and Sandy also goes in line with the fact that we are all gods, but we have come to this world to experience the human experience, human nature and emotions.

 We’ve added a new video clip to our youtube channel.